python/cpython/Doc/library/tkinter.rst

 * :class:`BitmapImage` can be used for X11 bitmap data.

-* :class:`PhotoImage` can be used for GIF and PPM/PGM color bitmaps.
+* :class:`PhotoImage` can be used for PNG, GIF and PPM/PGM color bitmaps.

 Either type of image is created through either the ``file`` or the ``data`` option (other options are available as well).